 It can be seen that all pixels in the block can be processed independently in case of maximum parallelism is required.
+It should also be noted that results of 2x2 groups filtering are reused for spatial collocated samples.
+Generally each new pixel in the block requires one 2x2 filtering, rest three are reused as can be seen from source code on Figure 3.

 LUT details